Croydon Fire Brigade: History

-In January 1898, several members of Croydon's Fire Brigade Committee called for the dismissal of the Superintendent, Thompson, for allowing lax procedure and discipline.
+In 1867, the competing brigades were merged together in order to form a single Croydon Fire Brigade, and by 1880 the brigade operated on the retained duty system and had come to provide the local ambulance service.
+Then, in 1889, control of the brigade passed from the board of health to the newly created Croydon Corporation, the local authority for the newly created County Borough of Croydon.
+The following years were home to many controversies: in January 1898, several members of Croydon's Fire Brigade Committee called for the dismissal of the Superintendent, Thompson, for allowing lax procedure and discipline.
 It was cited that brigade members visited licensed houses in contravention of formal rules, with the Superintendent's full knowledge and consent.
 In the event, the committee recommended the Superintendent be severely censured and that two members of the brigade be discharged.

-After attending a large timber conflagration on 8 May 1905, Croydon Fire Brigade was criticised by the head of the London Salvage Corps, Colonel Fox, who considered it "20 years behind the times for a prompt turn-out on a call of fire in a town of over 100,000 inhabitants."
+Then, after attending a large timber conflagration on 8 May 1905, the brigade was criticised by the head of the London Salvage Corps, Colonel Fox, who considered it "20 years behind the times for a prompt turn-out on a call of fire in a town of over 100,000 inhabitants."